What is personal data?

 Personal data is information that relates to an identified or identifiable person who could be identified, directly or indirectly based on the information.

-Personal data is regulated by the Data Protection Act.
 The EU-wide General Data Protection Regulation (GDPR), brought into UK law on 25 May 2018 under the newly revised Data Protection Act 2018, broadened the definition of what counts as personal data.

 Personal data includes an identifier such as

 - your name

 - an identification number, such as your National Insurance or passport number

 - your location data, such as your home address or mobile phone GPS data

 - an online identifier, such as your IP or email address.